Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Introduction

 is an arbitrary $n-1$ bit Boolean function (the ``feedback'' or ``logic''), and we will consider all $2^{2^{n-1}}$ possible $f$ to be equally likely.
 We write

 and note that the map

 is a permutation on $N$ objects.

 In 1959 \cite{GolombWelch}, see also Chapter VII of \cite{Golomb}, Golomb, Welch, and Goldstein suggest that the flat random permutation in $\cS_N$, with all $N!$ permutations $\pi$ equally likely, gives a good approximation to the cycle structure of $\pi_f$, in the sense that the cycle structure of $\pi_f$ is close to the cycle structure of $\pi$, in various aspects of distribution, such as the average length of the longest cycle.
+See \cite{wolfram}, especially the section ``Cellular Automata and Nonlinear Shift Registers,'' which includes an anecdote that Golomb used custom hardware modules in 1956 to experiment on this conjecture, and these ran about 3 million times faster than the general purpose computer on the same problem.

 We prove that the longest cycle part of this conjecture is true, and more, namely that $\pi$ and $\pi_f$ have the same limit distributions in the infinite-dimensional simplex $\Delta$, for the processes\footnote{A (stochastic) process is simply a collection of random variables, or, depending on one's point of view, the joint distribution of that collection. } of long cycle lengths, scaled by $N$.
 This does not answer other aspects of Golomb's conjecture, involving the distribution of the number of cycles, or behavior of short cycles.